BORN THIS WAY

-LARC’s (Lee Association of Remarkable Citizens) 2nd annual fundraiser benefiting The Lori Carroll-Collins Scholarship Fund, “Born This Way,” will take place at Misty Morning Barn in Fort Myers on Saturday, April 17, 2021.
-Guests will enjoy gentle breezes flowing through the barn doors, among a backdrop of natural arching oaks, tropical pines and sun-kissed cypress trees.
+LARC’s (Lee Association of Remarkable Citizens) 2nd annual fundraiser benefiting The Lori Carroll-Collins Scholarship Fund, “Born This Way,” will take place at Misty Morning Barn in Fort Myers on Saturday, March 19, 2022.
+Guests will enjoy gentle breezes flowing through the barn doors, among a backdrop of natural arching oaks, tropical pines, and sun-kissed cypress trees.
 The April 2021 event raised $214,000.